|Coded Easter Eggs|

 Each 2600 game was designed entirely by one person.
 But on the package it said basically "Adventure, by Atari."
 And we were only getting salaries, no cut of the huge profits.
 It was a signature, like at the bottom of a painting.
 But to make it happen, I had to hide my signature in the code, in a really obscure place, and not tell anybody.
 Of course, an adventure game, with multiple rooms, is perfect for secret things, because it's easy to make extra rooms that are really hard to get into.

 After Robinett handed over the final version of the program, Atari manufactured and distributed several hundred thousand cartridges.
 By the time the secret room containing the signature was discovered Robinett had already left Atari.
-What surprised him was that when a 15 year old from Salt lake City wrote a letter to Atari about his discovery of the secret room, rather than react negatively the games group leader referred to the hidden surprise as an "Easter Egg" and claimed that he thought it added value to the game.
+What surprised him was that when a 15 year old from Salt lake City wrote a letter to Atari about his discovery of the secret room, rather than react negatively, Steve Wright, Director of Software Development at Atari referred to the hidden surprise as an "easter egg" and not only claimed that he thought it added value to the game decided to make it company policy to include concealed features in future games.

 Other Microsoft Easter Eggs were treats for the users who managed to find them.
 Excel was the Microsoft product best known for this with small games concealed in every version from Excel 5.0 to 9.0.
 The first was "The Hall of Tortured Souls" described as a "Doom-like mini-game".
 To access it you had to do the following: